SDFIdk/retsgeografi/README.md

 ## Features

 - **GML Support:** Upload or drag-and-drop GML files to add vector tile data to the map.
+- **SLD Support:** Upload or drag-and-drop SLD files to apply styles to the map - Works when uploading GML simultaneously.
+- **XML Support:** Upload or drag-and-drop XML files to add metadata to the map.
 - **Metadata Handling:** Utilize XML files for metadata, parsed and displayed alongside the map.
 - **Layer Management:** Switch added GML layers on and off as needed.
 - **Responsive UI:** A flexible and modern interface built using Lit and Web Components.